andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 "Who's ready for some waiting sausages?"

-Funny you should ask, because I've never been more ready for anything in my entire life.
+You know what?
+I've never been more ready for anything in my entire life.

 A subtlety of the query that I did not immediately realize was "who's ready for ***some*** waiting sausages?" is an entirely different question than "who's